Thank you letters

 In Learning to Say Thank You Jen Shang and others talk about the whole rainbow spectrum of saying thank you for charitable gifts.
 Saying thank you helps keep that good feeling after someone makes a first or their early gifts.
 Thanking reminds them that they are genuinely making a difference to things they care about.
 Thanking affirms the giver themselves, builds trust and strengthen the relationship with the life of the church.

 Now most churches can’t send different versions of our thank you letters and honestly, there’s usually a personal relationship with most of those who give generously in support of their church.
-But we can make sure that our single thank you letter is a warm, sincere appreciation of the decision someone has made - whether that’s increasing their giving or choosing to start giving regularly.
+But we can make sure that our single thank you letter is a warm, sincere appreciation of the decision someone has made.
+That may be to increase giving or a decision to start giving regularly, to request legacy information, or to say that it’s not possible for someone to do anything right now but they are praying for our church.

 For the gift